tamzidpeace/ManageWise/docs/DEVELOPMENT_ROADMAP.md

 - crete page for role create
 - ui will be like /docs/add-role.png

+- [x] Integrate and implement role management delete role
+- action are as text now, use icon button for edit, delete
+- integrate delete role with confirmation modal/dialogue

 ## Week 2: User Management & Role-Based Access